LODSContent/AZ-600-Configuring-and-Operating-Microsoft-Azure-Stack-Hub/Instructions/Labs/LAB_0402_Manage_Service_Principals.md

     >**Note**: In general, you should use the **Close-PrivilegedEndpoint** cmdlet to close the privileged endpoint session.
 We are not following this practice for the sake of simplicity to avoid the need to set up a file share to host the session transcript logs.

-1. From the **Administrator: C:\Program Files\PowerShell\7\pwsh.exe** window, run the following to use the Azure Stack Hub stamp information you retrieved in earlier in this task to set values of the variables you will use to configure the service principal, referencing, respectively, the Azure Stack Hub endpoint used for Azure Resource Manager user operations, audience for acquiring an OAuth token used to access Graph API, and GUID of the identity provider:
+1. From the **Administrator: Windows PowerShell** window, run the following to use the Azure Stack Hub stamp information you retrieved in earlier in this task to set values of the variables you will use to configure the service principal, referencing, respectively, the Azure Stack Hub endpoint used for Azure Resource Manager user operations, audience for acquiring an OAuth token used to access Graph API, and GUID of the identity provider:

     ```powershell
     $armUseEndpoint = $azureStackInfo.TenantExternalEndpoints.TenantResourceManager